Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 Now that our model is built, we get to the main function of the solution, which is to enable a pricing manager to optimize prices offered.
-The wokflow starts with revieving the Pricing Suggestion dashboard tab.
+The workflow starts with reviewing the Pricing Suggestion dashboard tab.
 You pick suggestions from the dashboard, analyze them individually, and set new prices.

 ![Price Setting Workflow](../images/PriceSettingWorkflow.png)